 Students will describe the scientific methods that lead to scientific knowledge.

-Students will report and display data collected, interpret experimental observations and construct explanatory scientific hypotheses.
+Students will report and display data collected, interpret experimental observations, and construct explanatory scientific hypotheses.

-Students will use theories and models as unifying principles that help us understand the natural world.
+Students will use theories and models as unifying principles to understand the natural world.

 Students will gain an understanding for how the natural sciences are used to address societal issues.